soutaro/steep-vscode/README.md

 Requirements are:

 1. You have to have `Steepfile` in the root of the folder.
+You can change the filename via `steepfile` option.
 2. You have to use Bundler.

 ## Acknowledgments